Revised February 4th 2024

 Section 4.
 The annual member’s dues shall be 325.00 dollars per year.
 (Passed: 2/10/2020) payable at the February or March membership meeting.
 Members must attend the February or March meeting to turn in key(s) and pay their dues unless prior arrangements have been made and approved by the board.

 Section 5.
 Passed (02/10/20) A member has a duty to the club and must complete 10 hours of work per year documented as assigned by the work chairman.
-If a member fails to complete his work hours he will be considered a member not in good standing and his membership can be terminated.
-If a member does not complete his work hours and wishes to remain a member he can pay a $10.00 per hour penalty to the club per unworked hours.
-The annual work hour year begins at the yearly annual meeting.
+If a member fails to complete his work hours, he will be considered a member not in good standing and his membership can be terminated.
+If a member does not complete his work hours and wishes to remain a member, he can pay a $15.00 per hour penalty to the club per unworked hours.
 Many activities are readily available to fulfill the work requirement.
 NSC is an all-volunteer club that depends on its members for club management, maintenance, and administration.
-The annual work hour year begins at the yearly annual meeting.
 A member is defined as the paying member and his family.
 If a member’s family helps at a work function it is considered work hours for the member.
 Additional work hours are not added if a member and his family members attend a work function.
 It is the member’s duty to complete the work hours as a part of his/her membership.
-If a member is unable to complete his or her hour’s duties due to illness or injury, a spouse of significant other can complete them in their place.
-It is the member’s responsibility to report time worked to a Board Member if work is completed on an individual basis.
-(Passed: February 10,2020)
+If a member is unable to complete his or her hour’s duties due to illness or injury, a spouse or significant other can complete them in their place.
+It is the member’s responsibility to report time worked to the secretary via email at NSCsecretary2@outlook.com.
+A member 65 years of age or old will have mandatory work hours waived.
+(Passed: February 10,2020 Rev. 2/4/24)

 Each new member will be on a probation period for their first year of membership.
 This probation period will begin at the time of acceptance into the Newark Sportsmen’s Club and will end with their renewal at the following years’ annual meeting.